Grainne10/Pands-Project/README.md

 * Saves a table of the missing values for import to this Readme.

-### Preprocessing
+## Preprocessing

 The script is run on Python.
 It is uploaded from a CSV file.
-First the data is checked for completeness and suitable for analysing.
+First the data is checked for completeness and suitability for analysing.

 We first look at the data types, it shows that the counts of the different species are numerical and species are treated as objects.
 A count of the values shows that there are  50 of each species.

 This table describes the data, it shows that there are 150 samples counted, it shows the average, minimum , maximum in all the categories.